-As we mentioned before, the King Shepherd is larger and it’s also more rugged than the German Shepherd.
+As we mentioned before, King Shepherd is larger and it’s also more rugged than the German Shepherd.

 If you purchase a King shepherd, you’ll find that they come with one of two different types of coats – the first is a straight coarse coat and the second is a wavy long-haired coat.
 On the other hand, the German Shepherd’s coat will either be long-haired, double or plush.

-Since he’s a hybrid German Shepherd, naturally, the King Shepherd resembles his parent.
+Since he’s a hybrid German Shepherd, naturally, King Shepherd resembles his parent.
 But there are more appealing differences between them.
 The King Shepherd is more powerful.

 Handsome is without a doubt the first word that comes to mind when you look at this beauty of a dog.

 German Shepherds could be white, black, tan, grey, or have a sable saddle while King Shepherds can come in white and black colors and might also be a tan color with a hint of brown and black markings or they can be a grayish silver color with some hints of black on their coat.